-The next four sections provide practical programming information.
+The next four sections of this provided practical programming information.
 These are:

 - Building Blocks: A Guide to ZooKeeper Operations - Bindings - Program Structure, with Simple Example [tbd] - Gotchas: Common Problems and Troubleshooting

 The book concludes with an appendix containing links to other useful, ZooKeeper-related information.